-Crédit Agricole S.A. offers its customers leasing activities that take the form of leasing agreements, lease financing with purchase options, finance leasing and long-term leasing arrangements.
+The Crédit Agricole Group offers its customers leasing activities that take the form of leasing agreements, lease financing with purchase options, finance leasing and long-term car rental.
 Lease agreements are classified as finance leases when the terms of the lease transfer substantially all of the risks and benefits inherent in ownership to the lessee.